scaomath/torch-cfd/README.md

   - All ops take into consideration the batch dimension of tensors `(b, *, n, m)` regardless of `*` dimension, for example, `(b, T, C, n, n)`, which is similar to PyTorch behavior, not a single trajectory like Google's original Jax-CFD package.

 ### Part II: Spectral-Refiner: Neural Operator-Assisted Navier-Stokes Equations simulator.
-  - The **Spatiotemporal Fourier Neural Operator** (SFNO) is a spacetime tensor-to-tensor learner (or trajectory-to-trajectory), available in the [`sfno` directory](./sfno/).
-We draw inspiration from the [3D FNO in Nvidia's Neural Operator repo](https://github.com/neuraloperator/neuraloperator), as well as Temam's book on functional analysis for NSE.
-Major architectural changes can be found in [the documentation of the `SFNO` class](./sfno/sfno.py#L547).
+  - The **Spatiotemporal Fourier Neural Operator** (SFNO) is a spacetime tensor-to-tensor learner (or trajectory-to-trajectory), available in the [`fno` directory](./fno).
+Different components of FNO have been re-implemented keeping the conciseness of the original implementation while allowing modern expansions.
+We draw inspiration from the [3D FNO in Nvidia's Neural Operator repo](https://github.com/neuraloperator/neuraloperator), [Transformers-based neural operators](https://github.com/thuml/Neural-Solver-Library), as well as Temam's book on functional analysis for NSE.
+Major architectural changes can be found in [the documentation of the `SFNO` class](./fno/sfno.py#L485).
   - Data generation for the meta-example of the isotropic turbulence in [McWilliams1984].
 After the warmup phase, the energy spectra match the inverse cascade of Kolmogorov flow in a periodic box.
   - Pipelines for the *a posteriori* error estimation to fine-tune the SFNO to reach the scientific computing level of accuracy ($\le 10^{-6}$) in Bochner norm using FLOPs on par with a single evaluation, and only a fraction of FLOPs of a single `.backward()`.
   - [Examples](#examples) can be found below.